It does not take much strength to do things,

 - particular cleaning agents that are anti-microbial.

-As a comprehensive medical equipment supplier with a focus on specialized service, we here at CME understand and we can help.
+As a comprehensive medical equipment distributor with a focus on specialized service, we at CME understand your needs and can provide solutions.
 Many primary care facilities order equipment from several sources; this may mean staggered delivery dates and you may have to store some equipment and/or assemble other equipment.
-When working with CME, you get to benefit from our one-stop shopping.
+When working with CME, you get to benefit from our one-stop shopping experience.
 You’ll have a single point of contact who will ensure all your equipment is pre-inspected and arrives at the same time, fully assembled.

-**JULY 2017 UPDATE: This blog has been updated to reflect the changing needs of your care practice.
-If you're looking to furnish your new exam room, check out our blog titled, A Complete List of Medical Equipment Must Haves for Your New Exam Room
+**This blog has been updated to reflect the changing needs of your care practice.
+If you're looking to furnish your new exam room, check out our blog titled, A Complete List of Medical Equipment Must Haves for Your New Exam Room.